Lake Street Dive is my new jam. The whole discography. I've been listening to it all

 in anticipation of today's release of their latest album, Bad Self-Portraits.

-I guess I'd describe Lake Street Dive's music as stripped-down indie pop/rock liberally inflected with jazz, blues, and soul.
-Maybe that sounds like a little bit of everything — because it is, in a good way, but Dive is also as focused as a laser, at once familiar and not quite like anything I've heard in way too long.
+I guess I'd describe their music as stripped-down indie pop/rock liberally inflected with jazz, blues, and soul.
+Maybe that sounds like a little bit of everything, but Lake Street Dive is also focused and distinctive — at once familiar and not quite like anything I've heard in way too long.

 Photo © 1964 SOFA Entertainment.